webix-hub/docs/data/api/refs/ui.carousel.md

 ------

 {{links
-- api/link/ui.carousel_onbeforeviewchange_event.md -
 - api/link/ui.carousel_onbindrequest_event.md - fires when the component is ready to receive data from the master component
 - api/link/ui.carousel_ondestruct_event.md - occurs when component destroyed
-- api/link/ui.carousel_onitemclick_event.md -
-- api/ui.carousel_onshow_event.md -
+- api/ui.carousel_onshow_event.md - fires when a new view is shown in carousel }}
-}}